padarom/elements/README.md

 It's not meant to be deployable by anyone other than me, but just as a reference for others.

 ## General principles
+I'm using [Snowfall][snowfall] in order to organize my flake in an easy way that doesn't require too much boilerplate code.

 Every wheels user will have a command available called `elements` with which they are able to interface with this main Nix flake.
 Internally this command is an alias for the [just command runner][just] which automatically links to the flake's Justfile.